patrickcping/pingone-go-sdk-v2/management/docs/BrandingThemeConfiguration.md

 ### NewBrandingThemeConfiguration

-`func NewBrandingThemeConfiguration(backgroundColor string, backgroundType EnumBrandingThemeBackgroundType, logoType EnumBrandingLogoType, ) *BrandingThemeConfiguration`
+`func NewBrandingThemeConfiguration(backgroundType EnumBrandingThemeBackgroundType, bodyTextColor string, buttonColor string, buttonTextColor string, cardColor string, headingTextColor string, linkTextColor string, logoType EnumBrandingLogoType, ) *BrandingThemeConfiguration`

 NewBrandingThemeConfiguration instantiates a new BrandingThemeConfiguration object This constructor will assign default values to properties that have it defined,